barklund/xwp-react-challenge/README.md

 Spend no more than 6 hours on this.
 Tasks are listed in prioritized order.

-For all tasks:
+Please pay attention to the following advice regarding the conditions for a proper solution:

-* Implement solution in a branch as a PR against `master`.
+* Implement solution in a branch as a PR against `master` (one task per branch all based off of `master`, don't base them off of each other)
-* Follow the style already used in the application.
+* Do feature commits and use proper commit messages (they can have a body too!)
 * Argue your solution in the PR description.
-Feel free to create inline comments in the PR where applicable.
+Feel free to create inline comments in the PR where applicable
+* Use proper semantic HTML and show proficiency in best-practice CSS
-* Add and/or modify relevant tests.
+* Add and/or modify relevant tests (TDD is appreciated, but not a requirement)
-* Follow Engineering style guides and best practices.
+* Follow the style already used in the application (file and variable naming, commenting, etc)
-* Make sure your code lints.
+* Follow engineering style guides and best practices (of course make sure your code lints!)

 ## Task list

+### Task 1: Input validation

-- [ ] Add validation to the "new media" form
+Add input validation to the "new media" form

-* _Hint 1_: Make sure a title is provided.
-* _Hint 2_: Make sure a valid image is provided.
+* _Hint_: Make sure a **valid** image is provided (for a reasonable definition of _"valid"_).
+* _Extra credit_: Think about accessibility when displaying errors.

+### Task 2: Loading indicator

-- [ ] Add a loading indicator to the media list and upload form
+Add a loading indicator to the media list and upload form

-* _Hint 1_: Add state to the API context and provider
+* _Hint_: Add relevant state variables to the API context
-* _Hint 2_: Consider whether different API calls require separate loading indicators?
+* _Extra credit_: Consider whether different API calls require separate loading states and how to best model this?

+### Task 3: Drag files from desktop

-- [ ] Add the ability to drag'n'drop an image onto the page to initiate upload (users still have to supply a title of course)
+Add the ability to drag'n'drop an image onto the page to initiate upload (users still have to supply a title of course)

 * _Hint 1_: Perhaps build a new top level service and include it in a proper location in `app.js`.
 * _Hint 2_: Check how the HTML Drag and Drop API works.
 Lots of examples out there.
-* _Extra credit_: Allow upload of multiple images (might require a slight rework of the API as well)
+* _Extra credit_: Allow drop of multiple images (might require a slight rework of the API as well)

 ## Available Scripts